Process Driven Problem Solving

 Example 2

-The oldest, most studied book in the world on business strategy is Sun Tzu's The Art of War.
+The oldest, most studied book in the world on military or business strategy is Sun Tzu's The Art of War.
 This two thousand year old book takes a process driven approach to problem solving.
 Its main strategy is to use this process:

 Sun Tzu's Five Things Process